maplibre/maplibre/process/Issue_Triaging.md

 Please note:
 1. TSC reviewers can accept an issue but cannot close an issue before it is being reviewed by the community (the "Community Review" step).
-2. We are much less likely to accept PRs that have no associated accepted issues
+2. Associating PRs to open issues is highly recommended.

 Issues can be at four major states during this process.
 They are easily identifiable: